Iterator in Java with Example

-• default void remove() - This method removes from the underlying collection the last element returned by this iterator (optional operation).
+• void remove(): Removes from the collection the last element returned by the iterator (optional operation).

 import java.util.ArrayList;